Chew/TARDIS-Docs/docs/invisibility.md

 ---
 layout: default
-title: invisibility
+title: Invisibility
 ---

-# TARDIS invisibility
+# TARDIS Invisibility

 When inserted in the Advanced Console, and the INVISIBLE Chameleon preset is chosen, then the TARDIS will land invisibly.